This blog post is broken down into three sections if you're looking for our guide on how to use DataHawk for tracking

 By now, you probably already see how predicting your sales can be done through Amazon keyword ranking information.
 Attaboy/girl!

 Indeed, by using an Amazon Keyword and Product Tracker like DataHawk, you can track both the keywords position and the estimated monthly sales figures of your competitors.
 By doing so, you can easily understand how specific ranks correlate with sales: keep a note of how different products are ranking on average for various keywords and what the products' estimated sales are, you can expect to be in the ballpark of those sales figures when hitting those different rank thresholds, with probably a discounted or premium to them depending on how differently your product might be converting as compared to the competitors you've been tracking (as affected by pricing, reviews/social proof, and product quality).

 Noticing a clear trend of improving keywords ranks for your products?
 You are now well-armed to know what sales you should expect as you keep progressing, and hence have the necessary information to properly pilot your procurement and inventory replenishment strategy accordingly.

-Time to walk you through a concrete example of how a powerful tool like DataHawk Keyword and Product Tracker can help you do everything mentioned so far.
+Time to walk you through a concrete example of how powerful Amazon fba tools like DataHawk Keyword and Product Tracker can help you do everything mentioned so far.

 3. How to track Amazon Keyword Ranking with DataHawk.

-DataHawk's Keywords Tracker automatically tracks keywords positions while the Products Tracker monitors other product metrics on a daily basis in a beautiful and easy-to-use web application.
+DataHawk's Amazon Keywords Tracker automatically tracks keywords positions while the Products Tracker monitors other product metrics on a daily basis in a beautiful and easy-to-use web application.
 Our Free plan allows you to track up to 5 Keywords and 3 Products while our paid plans that have higher limits start at $15 per month and come with a 14-Days free trial.
 Check our Pricing page for more details and pick which plan you'd like to try out.